Being frugal does not mean being cheap

 Do you sit in front of the television when you eat?
 Do you sit on Twitter when you are forcing the food down your throat?

-These bad habits can make you enjoy your food less, and can lead to over eating and unhealthy eating habits, as you are unaware about quantity and quality of the food that you’re eating.
+These bad habits can make you enjoy your food less and can lead to overeating and unhealthy eating habits, as you are unaware of the quantity and quality of the food that you’re eating.